 The position pays $250/week, with the expectation the intern will work 40 hours per week.
 We are conveniently located on Farragut Square, a half-block from the Farragut North and Farragut West metro stations.
 Please note that the start and end dates are flexible.

-Interested applicants should submit a cover letter, resume, university-level transcripts, and writing sample (no more than 5 pages double-spaced) to Alexandra Levy, AHF’s Program Director, at email@example.com.
+Interested applicants should submit a cover letter, resume, university-level transcripts, and writing sample (no more than 5 pages double-spaced) to Alexandra Levy, AHF’s Vice President, at firstname.lastname@example.org.

 The application deadline is April 1, 2018, but we will consider applications on a rolling basis, so we encourage applicants to apply early.